-Here is my conclusion: "It seems that organizational design experts, and system thinkers, change agents, agile coaches/trainers are pretty comfortable to, strongly and openly, state their views, in cases, where they feel they are stating the obvious - for example, about tooling."
+Here is my conclusion: "It seems that organizational design experts and system thinkers, change agents and Agile coaches/trainers are pretty comfortable to strongly and openly state their views in cases where they feel they are stating the obvious-for example, about tooling."
 Let's hold on to this thought for a moment.

-Now I would like to come back to the topic of SAFe and set the stage to my guestions, by stating the following:
+Now I would like to come back to the topic of SAFe and set the stage for my questions by stating the following: